Skip to main content

-Rhode Island DBR Exam Prep
+Rhode Island DBR Salesperson Exam Prep

-120 PSI questions (80 national + 40 Rhode Island-specific).
-70% passing on each section.
-AI Tutor, two-section mock exams, money-back Pass Guarantee. $59 flat.
+130 Pearson VUE questions — 80 national plus 50 Rhode Island-specific — with 70% required on each portion in 240 minutes.
+AI Tutor, two-portion mock exams, and a money-back Pass Guarantee. $59 flat.

 Total Questions